CiaranGruber/Ti-84-Calculator/Miscellaneous/README.md

 * DVD screensaver - While good, it takes up 22KB, large for such a program
 * BCEDF EBook Reader - Specific instructions in README (in folder)
 * Balloons Screensaver - Basic program with large storage requirements
+* Fractals - Fast Fractals, while not including the Sapinski Triangle, is better

 ### Proof-of-concepts
 * Rotate and Zoom
 * Bounce
+* Instant Messenger - While not technically proof-of-concept, is too difficult to use practically

 ### Dangerous
 The below applications have not been included as they may break the calculator if used incorrectly.
 Use with caution.